 First, remove any performance bottlenecks by adding enough RAM.
 Bottlenecks are specific restrictions that slow down the entire workflow.
-RAM isn’t that expensive today, and having enough RAM can make a huge difference to performance intensive applications like Photoshop and Lightroom.
+Not having enough RAM is the easiest bottleneck to resolve.

 SSDs Are Faster Than Mechanical Drives

-There are in fact, two different types of SSDs: SATA SSDs and NvME SSDs, and they have two different interfaces.
-You can read all about SSDs, and more in this article.
+Now, when choosing your SSD, you should know that there are two different types of SSDs: SATA SSDs and NvME SSDs.
+And they have two different interfaces.

-Our Suggested Optimal Setup
+Our Suggested Optimal SSD Setup

 At Beyond Photo Tips, we actually suggest having multiple SSDs for optimal bandwidth usage.